Ashwanth-Kalyan/SudokuSolver_pytho/README.md

-This is a Sudoku solver wherein you enter the given clues(the given numbers) and the code solves it for you.
-It uses recursion and linked lists.
-This is a python code.
+This code solves Sudoku puzzles by entering the given clues (the provided numbers).
+It uses recursion and nested lists and is written in Python.
+An empty square is represented by a 0.